 The purpose of the Cutler Bay Water Supply Facilities Work Plan is to identify and plan for the water supply sources and facilities needed to serve existing and new development within the local government's jurisdiction.
 Chapter 163, Part 11, F.S., requires local governments to prepare and adopt Work Plans into their comprehensive plans within 18 months after the water management district approves a regional water supply plan or its update.
 The Lower East Coast Water Supply Plan Update was approved by the South Florida Water Management District (SFWMD) on November 8, 2018.
-Therefore, the deadline for local governments within the Lower East Coast jurisdiction to amend their comprehensive plans to adopt a Work Plan Update is May, 2020.
-However, due to the State of Emergency resulting from the COVID 19 Pandemic, the deadline has been extended to allow local governments time to determine when it is appropriate to safely hold public hearings.
+Therefore, the deadline for local governments within the Lower East Coast jurisdiction to amend their comprehensive plans to adopt a Work Plan Update is May 2020.